 Because people are traveling, several factors can explain the evolution of this industry.
 First of all, the luxury industry grew tremendously during these last years.
 Chinese consumers are traveling abroad, especially the middle class.
 So they tend to buy more perfume in order to give them as a gift and not to wear it themselves.
 This is one of the reasons that explain why the bottle is very important.

 Nonetheless, we can notice a growing number of people that buy fragrances for themselves, in other words, for their own use.
 Actually, Chinese people care about their personal image and this makes an interesting opportunity.
 The increase in income can serve as an explanation for the rising demand for this category of consumption.

-What famous perfume brands do in China to Be Successful?
+What luxury perfume brands do in China to succeed?